 Specific authorization issued by the ministry concerned by the operational activity of the drone operator

 This authorization is granted by the ministry or entity in charge of the drone operator’s field of activity (Example: Ministry of Health in the context of the transport of vaccine, blood, or medicine).
 It also concerns ARCEP’s agreement or approval for the use of a dedicated frequency band or band.

 Notes for recreational drone pilots flying for fun in Togo

 See the general rules above.

-Notes for Commercial Drone Services operations in Togo
+Notes for operating Commercial Drone Services in Togo

 See the general rules above.